 Pangaea landed a ubiquitous club hit with ‘Cuba Vox’ this year, sampling Cuba Gooding’s ‘Happiness Is Just Around The Bend’.
 Bizarre Inc did the same in 1991, using his vocal amid a flurry of ecstatic sounds.
 ‘Playing With Knives’ epitomises the mood-changing power of a major key chord sequence.
 The three chord scale ascent and descent opening the tracks grabs you immediately and injects feelings of euphoria.
 The beat and vocals dropping in sharply after then sends emotions spiralling into the stratosphere.
-An absolute classic that will never fail to hit you in the feels.
+An absolute piano house classic that will never fail to hit you in the feels.

 Chez Damier 'I Never Knew Love' (Made In Detroit mix)

 Chez Damier is responsible for some of the smoothest rollers in house music, and his Val Whitehead collaboration ‘I Never Knew Love (Made In Detroit mix)’ is right up there with the best of them.
 It opens eerily with tones that don’t sound far off being a pacey house remix of Pokémon’s Lavender Town theme (although this 1992 record pre-dates Pokémon Red and Blue’s US release by six years).
 Sure enough, though, blissful piano chords and heavenly vocals soon enter the mix and shift the tone to celebratory.